Search

 Reviewed by: Brian Daniel Schuh

-This essay is as much about the organization Alcoholics Anonymous (AA) and its work, and its famous Twelve-step Program, as it is about the book by Rabbi Shais Taub which put this subject into a traditional Jewish (i.e. Torah-based) perspective.
+This essay is about the organization Alcoholics Anonymous (AA) and its work, and its famous Twelve-step Program.
+It is also about the book by Rabbi Shais Taub which put this subject into a traditional Jewish (i.e. Torah-based) perspective.
 Rabbi Taub endorsed the 12 Steps, as well as the general concept of 12 Step fellowships.
 What are Rabbi Taub’s credentials which give him authority to make this endorsement?
 And did he do a good thing by endorsing the 12 Steps?

 The following are the 12 Steps as originally published by Alcoholics Anonymous:[2]